 - Surya Sen was born on 22 March 1894 at Noapara in Chittagong, present Bangladesh.
 His father was a teacher.

-- As an undergraduate student in 1916, he heard about the freedom movement in India and was instantly attracted towards revolutionary ideas.
+- As an undergraduate student in 1916, he heard about the freedom movement in India and was instantly attracted to revolutionary ideas.

 - He joined the Anushilan Samiti, a revolutionary organisation in Bengal.
 In 1918, he completed his studies and started working as a maths teacher at Chittagong.